smrtin/sacculina_genome_project/README.md

 ## Genome assembly

+The assembled genome and the corresponding raw data can be accessed via NCBI: https://www.ncbi.nlm.nih.gov/bioproject/659937

+The Genome was assembled with a combination of Nanopore long reads and Mate-Pair shortreads of an 8kb library.
+The longreads were filtered by length and only reads longer than 3kb were kept.
+Next the longreads were trimmed with PORECHOP  and assembled with FLYE.
+The illumina short reads were trimmed with FASTP and mapped to the flye assembly with BWA and sorted with SAMTOOLS.
+The Flye assembly was scaffolded with BESST and the mapped shortreads.
+Finally the draft assembly was improved with two rounds of pilon.

+The assembly was submitted to NCBI where a vector screen was performed.
+After cleaning the Genome assembly it was used for further analyis.

 ## Genome annotation

 Genome annotation is performed with FUNANNOTATE.
 We use the genome and RNA-Seq data for training and external data during the prediction.
 As external data from other Cirripedia we downloaded available TSA files from NCBI with the '02_download_TSA_cirripedia.sh'-script.
 In addition tho these Sequence files we also downloaded and assembled RNA-Seq data from three cirriped species.